-I am a brand ambassador for Plutonium™ Paint and I am compensated for my work.
+I was a brand ambassador for Plutonium™ Paint and I was compensated for my work.
 The opinions in this post are 100% my own.

 I was so excited when I saw that Dollar Tree was carrying clear plastic ornaments.
 The crafting possibilities for these bad boys are nearly endless.
 I already worked a little ombre spray paint magic with one of them last week.
 While I was experimenting for that project, I came up with this slick technique for creating a blown glass look with Plutonium spray paint.